 Why Use NCache for EF Core Caching?

 NCache is a high-performance, distributed caching solution tailored for .NET applications.
+According to Microsoft’s EF Core best practices, offloading read-heavy workloads to a distributed cache is the most effective way to scale .NET data layers.
 Hence, when integrated alongside EF Core, it provides several advantages:

 - Performance Enhancement – It minimizes database trips by serving cached query results.